Aittiphan23/Logiq/README.md

 ### Step 3: Submit!

-The bot will create a beautiful embed with a dropdown menu containing your custom emojis and labels!
+The bot will create a beautiful dropdown menu with the roles' actual names and emojis!

 **Tips:**
-- Get role IDs by right-clicking roles (enable Developer Mode in Discord)
-- Use any emoji you want (standard or custom)
+- Just type `@` and Discord will show you all available roles to pick from
+- The bot automatically uses the role's actual emoji (if it has one) or a default 🎭
+- The bot automatically uses the role's actual name
-- Set "yes" for exclusive if users should only pick ONE role
+- Set "yes" for exclusive if users can only pick ONE role
 - Set "no" for multi-select if users can pick multiple roles
+- After you submit, a beautiful dropdown menu appears for users to select from!
+- Users click the dropdown and see all the roles you added

 ---